NirajNandoe/Fintech-Assignment-2/README.md

 ----------------------------------------------------------------------------------------------------------------------------

 ## Overview
-Crossover Solutions is a Fintech startup that aims at automating and innovating cross-border payments for SME's using Blockcahin technology.
+Crossover Solutions is a Fintech startup that aims at automating and innovating cross-border payments for SME's using Blockchain technology.
 By implementing stablecoins, smart contracts, and on- and off-ramp providers, we aim to achieve fast conversions against the lowest costs.
 All while allowing customers to pay in the currencies they prefer, and companies to get paid in the currency that they prefer.
 Furthermore, Crossover Solutions provides a automated invoicing system that creates invoices and automatically sends them to the customers.